invm/ticketsio/README.md

 > Buy and sell tickets for the hottest shows, concerts, games and more!

+Tickets.io is a applications that allows users to create tickets for different events for sale, allows users to create purchase them and pay with credit cards with the help of Stripe API.
+The trivial functionality includes authentication with jwt, creation of user, ticket, order and payment entities, each in its own service, and some replicated with the relevant fields between services, there is a locking mechanism that allows the users to lock the ticket for a specific time period that implemented with a task queue using bull npm module and redis.

+Implemented with microservices architecture, fully written in typescript with a common library shared between all the services to allow maximum code and types reusability.
+Every route, event listener and event publisher is tested, with automatic github action workflow, all the functions are also documented in a postman collection with examples to all possible responses for every request.

+The application built with the following tech stack:

+- Typescript
+- Nodejs
+- Mongodb
+- Kubernetes
+- Docker
+- Skaffold
+- Redis

 ## How to run

 - Install kubectl, skaffold, docker.